Christchurch International Airport

 Car rental companies include Avis, Budget, Hertz, and Thrifty, among others.

 Taxis are available from outside the terminal.
-It takes about 20 minutes to get to the city centre.
+It takes about 20 minutes to get to the city centre and the standard fare is usually around NZD 45 to NZD 65.

 There are shops (including duty-free), bars and restaurants, banks, ATMs and currency exchange at the airport.
 Other facilities include left luggage, mobile phone rental, showers, a business centre, a post office, and a hotel reservations desk.
 Disabled facilities are good; those with special needs should inform their travel agent or airline in advance.